-Inmates serving Life sentences eligible to have the terms of that sentence determined by the Court
+2. Inmates serving an existing life sentences eligible to have the terms of that sentence redetermined

-As at 31 December 2014 there were six Serious Offenders who are eligible to have the terms of their Life sentence determined by the Supreme Court of NSW under Schedule 1 of the Crimes (Sentencing Procedure) Act 1999.
-This means that those inmates sentenced in NSW to a term of Life prior to the introduction of the Sentencing Act 1989 may apply to the court to have a non-parole period and a head sentence set by the Court.
+As at 31 December 2015 there were 5 Serious Offenders sentenced to life imprisonment prior to 12 January 1990 who are eligible to have the terms of their Life sentence determined by the Supreme Court of NSW under Schedule 1.2.2(a), Crimes (Sentencing Procedure) Act 1999.